robmcdonough/robmcdonough.github.io/teaching.md

 permalink: /teaching/
 ---

-I primarily teach Introduction to Economics (ECON 101), the Economics of Entrepreneurship and Innovation (ECON 111), and Labor Economics (ECON 480).
-Prior to that, I taught courses in introductory microeconomics and labor economics at the University of Oregon.
+At UNC I teach large capacity sections of Introduction to Economics (ECON 101).
+I also teach the Economics of Entrepreneurship and Innovation (ECON 111) within the [Shuford Program in Entrepreneurship](https://shuford.unc.edu/), as well as upper level electives in Labor Economics (ECON 480).

+While at the University of Oregon, I taught courses in introductory microeconomics and labor economics.
 I received the 2022 Economics Department Graduate Employee Teaching Award.

-I have taught courses ranging in size from 20 to 70 students and managed teaching assistants.
-I was also the TA for the first year PhD microeconomics sequence, and for two undergraduate courses. \\
+I have taught courses ranging in size from 20 to 400 students, and have managed teams of up to 30 undergraduate and graduate TAs. \\
 \\
 Included below are graphical summaries of my teaching evaluations, followed by syllabi and course descriptions.
 Note that quantitative teaching evaluations are no longer used at the University of Oregon, and have been replaced with qualitative evaluations.
 For a report of all of my course evaluations, please click [here](https://robmcdonough.com/files/reviews_combined.pdf).